Ant Clemons: Career

-Formed in January 2019, Clemons and the World Famous Tony Williams became the lead vocalists for West's Sunday Service Choir.
+Formed in January 2019, Clemons and the Wrldfms Tony Williams became the lead vocalists for West's Sunday Service Choir.
 That same year, Clemons worked with Beyoncé to co-write the song "Mood 4 Eva" for the soundtrack album The Lion King: The Gift.
 Clemons was invited to the 62nd Annual Grammy Awards for his work with Beyoncé, Cordae, Chance the Rapper, Skrillex, Boys Noize, and Ty Dolla Sign.
 Clemons co-wrote Camila Cabello's 2020 single "My Oh My" featuring DaBaby; the song peaked at number 12 on the Billboard Hot 100.
 In March 2020, Clemons released his debut album Happy 2 Be Here, which featured guest performances by Ty Dolla Sign, Timbaland, and Pharrell Williams.
 In December 2020, it was nominated at the 63rd Annual Grammy Awards for Best R&B Album.

 In December 2020, Clemons released his collaboration with Justin Timberlake, "Better Days".
 The duo debuted the song at a virtual concert fundraiser organized by Democratic politician Stacey Abrams, with proceeds going towards the Senate runoff election in Georgia.
 Clemons, along with Timberlake, Bruce Springsteen, Demi Lovato, and Bon Jovi, performed at the inauguration of Joe Biden on January 20, 2021.

-On February 26, 2021, Clemons released a reissue of his debut album, Happy 2 Be Here as HAPPY 2 BE HERE (Anniversary Edition), with the additional song: "June 1st", commemorating the release of his 2018 breakthrough hit "All Mine" with Kanye West.
+On February 26, 2021, Clemons released a reissue of his debut album, Happy 2 Be Here, as HAPPY 2 BE HERE (Anniversary Edition), with an additional song: "June 1st", commemorating the release of his 2018 breakthrough hit "All Mine" with Kanye West.

 In 2024, Clemons wrote on the song "Talking / Once Again" from Kanye West and Ty Dolla Sign's (¥$) collaborative album Vultures 1.
 The song moderately entered the Billboard Hot 100, while the album debuted atop the Billboard 200.
-For ¥$'s follow-up album Vultures 2, released on 3 August of the same year, he wrote on the track "My Soul", and provided additional vocals on the track "Sky City" along with American singer-songwriter The-Dream.
+For ¥$'s follow-up album Vultures 2, released on 3 August of the same year, he provided additional vocals on the track "Sky City" along with American singer-songwriter The-Dream.